jangorecki/dwtools/README.md

 ```

 ### build_hierarchy
-Takes a dataset on input and detects hierarchies by cardinality of unique groupings of all possible variable pairs.
-Returns fact table and multiple dimension tables.
+Takes single dataset on input and detects hierarchies by cardinality of unique groupings of all possible variable pairs.
+Returns star schema: one fact table and multiple dimension tables.

 ```r
 X = dw.populate(N=1e5, scenario="star")